cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host-a-kcd.md

 * [ ] Agree to use Sessionize for CFP and to close it at least 8 weeks before the event, and launch the agenda at least 6 weeks prior to your event.
 CNCF will provide an event code so Sessionize is free to use if you are charging an event fee.
 * [ ] Agree to ensure the final program schedule is diverse (e.g., not all speakers of one gender, culture or company).
 [Here is how you can create a diverse lineup.](https://docs.google.com/presentation/d/1fzT_BdavVKh3mnxxU-PBWyJq9JUfasKwHqekkbYVbw8/edit#slide=id.g56245ab439_0_106)
 * [ ] Agree to submit your final lineup to kcd@cncf.io for review, prior to publishing it
-* [ ] Agree to use the designated CNCF registration platform, or have opt-in lagnuage for attendees to agree for CNCF to contact them about future events.
+* [ ] Agree to use the designated CNCF registration platform, or have opt-in language for attendees to agree for CNCF to contact them about future events.
 [KCD registration questions can be found here](https://docs.google.com/spreadsheets/d/1OEoVQ8Y3eQmEEJeT2abhNOkYIkyk8nAVjebNFvKMTQQ/edit?usp=drive_link) which also helps populate your transparency report.
 * [ ] Agree to produce a transparency report after your KCD.
 CNCF will provide a editable copy of [this Canva template](https://www.canva.com/design/DAFhDHqyNBw/H2uJJV_hDX7Ln_R_IGpWkg/edit) for guidance.

 ### Getting started checklist for organizers